cmargieson/website/blog/2024-12-19-marine-radios/index.md

 - To operate a station with **HF equipment**, you must have a **Long Range Operator Certificate of Proficiency (LROCP)**

+The radio is under the control of the vessel's master, skipper, or safety officer.

 ## Radio Waves

 A hertz (Hz) is a unit of frequency that measures how often something happens per second.
 For example, if something vibrates 10 times per second, it has a frequency of 10 hertz.